-Just a half kilometer from La Villa de Soledad is an area of Pico Bonito with trails along the Cangrejal River.
-Here a visitor’s center gives access to a splendid 120 meter (almost 400ft.)
-Indiana Jones style hanging bridge that crosses the magnificent Cangrejal River into the park itself.
+You can find the Pico Bonito Visitors center just a couple hundred meters from La Villa de Soledad.
+This is the area of Pico Bonito with trails along the Cangrejal River.
+Here, the visitor’s center gives access to a splendid 120 meter (almost 400ft.)
+Indiana Jones style hanging bridge.
+The bridge crosses high above the magnificent Cangrejal River into the park itself.
 A well kept trail leads into the forest to the lovely El Bejuco waterfall.
 The round trip trail will take a good 3 ½ hours to the waterfall and back.

 The Cangrejal River visitor’s center is located only 200m (600ft) from La Villa de Soledad.
 Thus, it is perfect to get up early in the morning for a hike into the park to take advantage of this time of the day to see the local wildlife.
 Although mammals are hard to see, there are a variety of different mammals that have been seen within this area of the park.
 These include the majestic jaguar, its smaller cousin the jaguarundi, river otters and even anteaters.
 Monkeys are a rare sight, but do show up from time to time.

 An ample variety of birds, including motmots, toucans, parrots and many others are easily seen in the park.
 Local guides can be arranged for your hike into Pico Bonito National Park.